coxmediagroup/uidev-assignment-extended/README.md

 ####Feed data

-Your page should load data, into the More Stories content area of the page, from the provided data file.
-No content should be hard-coded into your document.
+Your page will load data into the More Stories content area of the page from the controller defined in /js/uidev-assignment-data.js.

-uidev-assignment/js/uidev-assignment-data.js

-You will render the headline list content are of the web page via an Angular directive (ng-repeat).
-Use the Angular directive ng-class to format the background color of the list.
+You will render the story images and headlines via the ng-repeat Angular directive.

 ####Bootstrap framework